Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Stability analysis

 Equation (\ref{ukp1}) permits to compute the coefficients of the time series:

-When inserted into series (\ref{u_series}), these coefficients lead of course to the Taylor development of the exact solution $\e^{\lambda t}$.
+When inserted into series (\ref{u_series}), these coefficients lead of course to the Taylor expansion of the exact solution $\e^{\lambda t}$.
 It is a convergent series.

-We carry out two linear stability analysis.
-The first one is when the solution is approximated by the trunctated series at order $K$, without the Borel summation procedure, and the second one is when the solution is approximated with the BPL scheme.
-When the summation procedure is not applied, the method is generally called Asymptotic Numerical Method (ANM) \cite{cochelin07}.
+We carry out two different linear stability investigations.
+The first one is when the solution is approximated by the Taylor series truncated at order $K$, without the Borel summation procedure, and the second one is when the solution is approximated with the BPL scheme.
+When the summation procedure is not applied, the method will be called time Asymptotic Numerical Method (ANM) as in computational solid and fluid mechanics \cite{cochelin07}.
 With ANM, we have: